PGCE History

 - Keates, D., Stanford, M. & Goullee, C. (eds) (2025) A practical guide to teaching history in the secondary school.

-These are older, but still relevant.
-Chris Runeckles’ book is less wide-ranging but addresses some key priorities in a very accessible style.
+These texts are a little older, but still relevant.
+Chris Runeckles’ book is less wide-ranging but addresses some key priorities in a very accessible style:

 - Runeckles, C. (2018) Making every history lesson count: six principles to support great history teaching.
 Crown House Publishing Limited.